datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 You can check the type of any data using `type()` function.

 `@instructions`
-1. Define a string variable s and assign "Python" to it
+Define numeric, string and Boolean variables.
-2. Define a boolean variable z and assign `True` to it
-3. Print the type of `x + y`

 `@hint`
 1. Use built-in `type()` function to check for the variable type